crowdsecurity/cs-magento-bouncer/doc/DEVELOPER.md

 - Update the `CHANGELOG.md` file

-Then, using the [Github CLI](https://github.com/cli/cli), you can:
+Then, using the [GitHub CLI](https://github.com/cli/cli), you can:
 - create a draft release: `gh workflow run release.yml -f tag_name=vx.y.z -f draft=true`
 - publish a prerelease:  `gh workflow run release.yml -f tag_name=vx.y.z -f prerelease=true`
 - publish a release: `gh workflow run release.yml -f tag_name=vx.y.z`

-Note that the Github action will fail if the tag `tag_name` already exits.
+Note that the GitHub action will fail if the tag `tag_name` already exits.

-At the end of the Github action process, you will find a `crowdsec-magento2-module-bouncer-x.y.z.zip` file in the Github release assets.
+At the end of the GitHub action process, you will find a `crowdsec-magento2-module-bouncer-x.y.z.zip` file in the Github release assets.